 Each state has its own rules, regulations, and number of hours required.
 Some states allow electrologists to take a course in laser and light-based hair removal while others do not allow them to do laser.

 As with any career path, an important question is how lucrative it is.
-How much money you make is dependent on several factors.
-There are non-monetary factors that will entice individuals to the profession.
+Subsequently, how much money you make is dependent on several factors.
+There are also non-monetary factors that will entice individuals to the profession.

-Now is a great time to make this career choice.
-Technology has made it so much easier, and there are more prospective clients than ever before.
+Now is a great time to make this career choice because technology has made it so much easier.
+There are also more prospective clients than ever before.

-If you are considering joining the force of change makers, take the necessary action now to get started on a career path that could also be life changing for you.
+In light of all this, you may be considering joining the force of change makers.
+If this is the case, take the necessary action now to get started on a career path that could also be life changing for you.

 Feel free to leave your questions and comments below.
 I will do my best to address them.